-To properly rig the compressor, install swivel lifting eye-bolts in the two holes on the top of the compressor (see Figure 14, flag #9).
-Use a spreader bar between the two chain hoists, as shown in Figure 12, to safely lift the compressor.
-Note compressor weights and dimensions in Table 5 and Table 6, as well as unit rigging instructions in Figure 5 on page 9.
+To properly rig the compressor, install swivel lifting eye-bolts in the two holes on the top of the compressor.
+Use a spreader bar between the two chain hoists, as shown in Figure 10, to safely lift the compressor.
+Note compressor weights and dimensions in Table 3.

-Figure 12: WME Compressor Rigging Setup
+Figure 10: WME Compressor Rigging Setup

-The spreader bar in Figure 12 is a representation only and may not reflect the appearance of the actual spreader bar needed.
+NOTICE The spreader bar in Figure 10 is a representation only and may not reflect the appearance of the actual spreader bar needed.